Engage and connect : Forum

-Dr. Desiree Alexander is an award-winning, multi-degreed educator.
+Dr. Desiree Alexander is an award-winning, multi-degreed educator, speaker, and author.
 She is Founder CEO of Educator Alexander Consulting.
-She holds various teaching, administrative and technology certifications, including IC3 certification, Google Certified Trainer and Innovator, and Microsoft Innovative Educator Trainer and Expert.
+She holds various teaching, administrative and technology certifications, including Google Certified Trainer, Innovator and Partner and Microsoft Office Specialists.
 She is a 2022 & 2021 Texas Computer Education Association Featured Thought Leader, 2020 International Society for Technology in Education Featured Voice, 2020 Future of Education Technology Conference Featured Presenter, 2019 Better Business Bureau Customer Commitment Award Honoree, 2017 40 Under 40 Awards Honoree, 2017 Center for Digital Education Top 30 Technologists, Transformers & Trailblazers among other honors.
 Learn more: www.educatoralexander.com.

 Becky Barrett is an educational technologist, former teacher and student voice enthusiast from Dallas.
 When designing campus initiatives and classroom projects, Barrett creates engaging, student-centered experiences that ignite learning and have real-world applications students can take beyond classroom walls and into their futures.
 When she began integrating Soundtrap for Education at her campus, a passion for podcasting was born in not only her students, but herself.